alfabc/braided/README.md

 This can be avoided by using [https://github.com/EtherAlerter](EtherAlerter) to notify the Alerter or Owner that the alerter needs more funds, and by automating the funding of gas through faucets or other mechanisms.
 The alerter software itself may be adapted to do this automatically, but ultimately requires some human intervention as the contract has no mechanism for self-funding.

+### Network congestion
+Any of the networks can experience high demand at some point, whether by a single actor, a DDoS, or a popular [new application](https://cryptovest.com/news/cryptokitties-ethereums-biggest-gas-guzzler/).
+This would delay the recording of block/hashes on the affected chain(s).

+The agent may need to increase the gas price used for transactions on the affected chains, or simply wait for the storm to pass.

 ### Agent failure
 All agents responsible for recording block/hashes on a given chain, or for given chains, will occasionally be disconnected from the network, power outage, maintanence or otherwise experience downtime.